AlvaroHoux/gem-guard/README.md

 ### Contribution Ideas

-- 🐧 Support for additional Linux distributions (Debian, Arch, etc.)
+- 🐧 Support for additional Linux distributions (Debian, Arch, Ubuntu)
-- 🔌 Integration with other system monitoring tools
+- 🔌 Integration with SIEM tools and security frameworks
-- 📊 Enhanced visualization and reporting features
+- 📊 Enhanced visualization and reporting features (HTML/PDF exports)
-- 🌐 Additional language translations
+- 🌐 Additional language translations (Spanish, French, German)
 - 🧪 Unit tests and integration tests
+- 🔐 Analysis of SELinux/AppArmor policies
+- 📦 Support for Snap and AppImage package formats
+- 🤖 Integration with other AI models (Claude, GPT, local LLMs)

 ## 📄 License

 This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for complete details
+See the [LICENSE](LICENSE) file for complete details.